twilio/twilio-voice-react-native-app/app/README.md

 ### Directory Structure

 Smaller reusable components are found in the `src/components/` folder, where larger compilations of those smaller components can be found in `src/screens/`.
-The intent of a component, such as `Dialer` or `Home`, in the `src/screens/` folder is that it is "connected" to the application state through React-Redux and React Navigation, whereas components in the `src/components/` folder receive all information they need through their props.
+The intent of a component, such as `Dialer` or `Home`, in the `src/screens/` folder is that it is "connected" to the application state through React-Redux and React Navigation, whereas components in the `src/components/` folder are state-less.

 ### Application State Mangagement